Nauxe/test_antlr_conductor/specification.md

 - Functions return the value of their last executed statement
 - 1..10 is expanded to tuple (1, 2, ..., 9)
 - strings can only contain alphabetical letters
+- Operator precedence is left to right (!, \*, and / do not have precedence over other operations)

 Possible TODOs:
 - Add rust macros